These Loaded Sweet Potato Skins are filled with a delicious smoky chickpea filling. A delicious vegetarian meal the whole family can enjoy.

-I first made Smoky Chickpea Loaded Sweet Potato Skins last week, when I had sweet potatoes to use up and some leftover smoky chickpeas from the night before.
-Originally I planned to mix the sweet potato with the chickpeas and then form croquettes (similar to these sweet potato, lentil and carrot croquettes).
+I first made Smoky Chickpea Loaded Sweet Potato Skins last week when I had sweet potatoes to use up and some leftover smoky chickpeas from the night before.
+Originally I planned to mix the sweet potato with the chickpeas and then form croquettes (similar to these sweet potatoes, lentil and carrot croquettes).
 However, I didn’t have enough time and ended up putting the mixture back into the skin and serving it that way.
 It tasted delicious and both Finn and Rory loved it.
 Rory (15 months) just ended up picking the skins up and eating them that way.
 I’m sure younger babies, that are doing baby led weaning, would be able to eat these this way too.

 I made this again today so I could note down the amounts of the ingredients needed.
 To fill four potatoes, I only needed half a tin of both the tomatoes and chickpeas.
 If you don’t want to have the contents of half cans left over then double the chickpea mixture.
 Use half to make these potatoes and save the rest.
 It tastes great stuffed into a pitta and would be perfect for lunch the following day.